hpwn/coke-mouse/README.md

 - **Negative Habits** 📉: Track time between indulgences and stretch goals as you improve.
 - **Positive Habits** 📈: Create daily habits and log successes with free-form notes and timestamps.
 - **Export/Import** 🔄: Save or load all habit data as JSON for backup or transfer.
+- **Delete Habits** 🗑️: Remove a habit and all its logs via a protected confirmation dialog.

 ## Technology